josephks/PostgreSQL-Monitor/README.md

 ## How to Use

 I anticipate that in the future I will publish this to a maven repo.
-Users will create their own projects that depends on this, with templates customized for their system.
+Users will create their own projects that have dependencies on this, with templates customized for their system.

 For now do a git checkout, start sbt, and run ```container:start``` at the sbt prompt.
 This will start a jetty server on port 8080 running the webapp (with no access control!).
 The alternative is to run ```package-war``` to generate a war that you can then run on your container of choice.